 We’ve all been there.
 Maybe you’re running a little late for work or you’re trying to get there early, in either case, you run upon a red light where you can turn right on red and there are 3 cars ahead of you that are staying straight.
 In your mind, you’re angry because you want to get to work in a timely manner and these other cars are blocking the ability to do so.
 So in anticipation, you look to your right, and there’s a gas station that connects to the other road you are turning on.
-You take the opportunity to avoid the traffic signal by cutting across the parking lot and continue to race against time.
+You take the opportunity to avoid the traffic signal by cutting through the parking lot and continue to race against time.
 It seems to not harm anyone at the time of the event, so it can’t be considered illegal.
 Right?

 I see this all the time driving down Gulf to Bay Blvd and stopping at the Belcher signal.
 Driving west and coming from Tampa, the CVS Pharmacy’s parking lot is on the right side of the signal on state road 60 and is used as a way to avoid the approaching red light when there are cars continuing to head straight and are stopped.
 It is also used in avoidance of the local mass transportation.
 Motorists cut through the CVS Pharmacy’s parking lot and exit a little further down the road from the traffic signal.
 It seems harmless but is it truly legal?